 How to do a Background Check on Someone in Canada

-With that, you can conduct pre-employment background checks in Canada to help you determine whether or not to hire a candidate, as well as on a current employee to decide about a promotion.
+Background checks in Canada exist to help determine whether or not to hire a candidate, and to help decide on promotions or salary increases for current employees.

-Moreover, as a landlord just about to rent out an apartment, you’ll want to know if the potential tenant can afford the rent and if they’ll live harmoniously with others renting out the space.
+Landlords just about to rent out an apartment often want to know if the potential tenant can afford the rent and if they’ll live harmoniously with others renting out the space.

 We’ve created a simple process that you can follow.